MarleenvanZalm/Bitcoindatavisualization/README.md

 # Bitcoindatavisualization

-Bitcoin

 Here you can find the jason file that I used to make different graphs. an small example of the code how it works and as outcome a bar chart, and the code how it works to make a linegraph.